26 Peony Bouquets That Will Make You Fall in Love with This Romantic Bloom

 Sunset Thistle and Succulents

-We’re obsessed with this color story.
-Peachy peonies, sunny orange ranunculus, spiky blue thistle, and those adorable pink hypericum berries—it’s like a sunset in bouquet form.
-The succulents and dusty miller add cool-toned balance.
-Perfect for the bride who wants color without going over the top.
+Peachy garden roses, orange ranunculus, spiky blue eryngium, and those bright hypericum berries — it really is like a sunset in bouquet form.
+The succulents and dusty miller add just enough cool-toned contrast to keep it from going too bright.

 Mediterranean Villa Vibes